mbjd/arbint/README.md

 ## Todo list

+- Decrease length in `str_to_arbint` if it's unnecessarily large
+- Test `str_to_arbint` with bases other than 10
+- Remove confusion between `arbint` and `arbint*`
+	- Have a typedef to define the basic type as a pointer to the actual struct
 - Adding a negative number should result in subtraction
 - Put all 'public' functions and typedefs in a single header
 - Fix segfault in `arbint_eq` when one of the structs is uninitialised